 6. Press the Stop button on the model to stop model execution.

-Task 3 - Configure and Run Image Inversion Model as Standalone Application
+Task 2 - (Optional) Configure and Run the Image Inversion Model as a Standalone Application

-In this task, you will connect a monitor to Raspberry Pi hardware.
-The video captured from the USB camera will be inverted by the model running on Raspberry Pi hardware and displayed on the monitor connected to Raspberry Pi hardware.
+In this task, you will connect a monitor to BeagleBone Black hardware.
+The video captured from the USB camera will be inverted by the model running on BeagleBone Black hardware and displayed on the monitor connected to BeagleBone Black hardware.

-1. Using appropriate cables, connect a monitor or television to the Raspberry Pi hardware.
-The monitor, once connected, will display the Linux desktop.
+1. Using appropriate cables, connect a monitor or television to the BeagleBone Black hardware.
+The monitor, once connected, will display the Linux desktop running on BeagleBone Black hardware.

-2. Connect a USB mouse and a keyboard to the Raspberry Pi hardware's USB ports.
+2. Connect a USB mouse and a keyboard to the BeagleBone Black hardware's USB ports.
 Once connected, login to Linux desktop as you would to any Linux® computer.

-6. Stop the model running on the Raspberry Pi hardware by executing the following on the MATLAB command line
+4. Stop the model running on the BeagleBone Black hardware by executing the following on the MATLAB® command line:

 Other Things to Try